Albright United Methodist Church: Architecture

-Although relatively unknown, the architect Chancey W. Hodgdon’s canon of work is Pittsburgh-based and samples design elements from many architectural periods.
-The church is one of Hodgdon’s most well-known works and is designed in an Eclectic style with samples of Richardson Romanesque traditions.
-The church’s strong massing, rough-hewn rusticated stone, recessed doorways, large arches, and short columns are all reminiscent of this architectural styling.
+Although relatively unknown, the architect Chancey W. Hodgdon's canon of work is Pittsburgh-based and samples design elements from many architectural periods.
+The church is one of Hodgdon's best-known works, and is designed in an Eclectic style with samples of Richardson Romanesque traditions.
+The church's strong massing, rough-hewn rusticated stone, recessed doorways, large arches, and short columns are all reminiscent of this architectural styling.
 These elements are mixed with a medieval crenelation at the roofline and stained glass to include elements of the Gothic Revival style in the building.
 The design is a small complex of two structures, the church and the parsonage, connected by a single story hyphen.
-The building is made of masonry and wood, while the church is a roughhewn Cleveland bluestone.
+The building is made of masonry and wood, while the church is a rough-hewn Cleveland bluestone.
 The stained glass windows are traced back to S.S.
 Marshall and Bros, one of the oldest art glass studios in the country that continued to make pressed flint and lime glass.
-The church’s 39 stained glass windows makes it home to the largest collection of S.S.
+The church's 39 stained-glass windows makes it home to the largest collection of S.S.
 Marshall Studio stained glass in Pittsburgh.